rdbo/libmem/docs/api/python/LM_DataScan.md

 # Return Value

-On success, it returns a valid `lm_address_t` containing the first match found.
+On success, it returns a valid address (`int`) containing the first match found.
 On failure, it returns `None`.